Meg Masters

 Meg Masters is a fictional character on The CW Television Network's drama and horror television series Supernatural.
 Created by the series' writers to develop a story arc for the first season, Meg is an unnamed demon who assumes the name of the host she possesses and begins antagonizing the series protagonists Sam and Dean Winchester.
 Nicki Aycox portrays her in the first season.
+Meg returns in the second season, possessing Sam and as such, was played by Jared Padalecki.
 The writers wanted Aycox to reprise the role in later seasons, but ultimately cast Rachel Miner for storyline purposes.
 Miner's incarnation evolves into an ally of the Winchesters and the angel Castiel over the course of the sixth, seventh, and eighth seasons.

 In season 15, the entity known as the Empty assumes Meg's form to communicate with the Winchesters and Castiel.